 Sure, there are plenty of dog-friendly hotels in Atlanta where you can spend a night or three.
 On the other paw, dog-friendly campgrounds near Atlanta are a "grrreat" budget-friendly option that allows you and your fur-baby to trade the busy city streets for an adventure down by the lake or up in the mountains.
 Scroll down to discover the top dog campgrounds in Atlanta.
 Once you've picked a favorite, all you need to do is pack up the car and hit the road!

-If you really want to escape civilization for a weekend, make the half-hour drive to Sweetwater Creek.
+If you really want to escape civilization for a weekend, make the half-hour drive to Sweetwater Creek State Park.
 The park's primitive campground offers just 5 tent sites, so be sure to snag one in advance.
 This serene spot is a haven for paddlers, anglers, and nature lovers.
-Fido's favorite attraction will surely be the trail network, which ambles through meadows and forests, along the creek, and past the ruins of a historic mill.
+Fido's favorite attraction will surely be the trail network, which winds through meadows and forests, along the creek, and past the ruins of a historic mill.